top of page

 Examine your last 9 instagram posts.

-Screenshot your last 9 instagram posts
+Screenshot your last 9 Instagram posts.

 Be honest: do they look like the same person posted them?

-The Aha: If your feed looks like 3 different people run it, your audience won't remember you.
-Consistency equals recognizable.
-And recognizable equals trust.
+The Aha: If your feed looks like three different people run it, your audience won't remember you.

 Look at your fonts.
 Pick 2 fonts maximum and stick to them everywhere.

-Look at your color palette
+Look at your color palette.

 Are you using your brand colors consistently, or are you just grabbing whatever looks good in the moment?

 The Aha: Random colors confuse people.
 Your palette should work like a signature, instantly recognizable as "you" without even reading your name.
-If someone sees your colors, they should immediately think of your brand
+If someone sees your colors, they should immediately think of your brand.

 Your bio has one job: make people understand why they should care in 5 seconds or less.

 The Aha: "Entrepreneur | Bird House Maker" tells me absolutely nothing about how you can help me.
 Tell me what problem you solve.
-Your bio has one job: make people understand why they should care in 5 seconds or less.
+Your bio has one job: make people understand why they should care in five seconds or less.

 The most magnetic brands sound like real humans.

-Read your captions out loud
+Read your captions out loud.

 Seriously, do it right now.
 Do they sound like you, or like you're trying to sound like someone else?

 The Aha: If you wouldn't say it in real life, don't post it.
-Your voice is your brand's superpower, don't hide behind corporate speak or try to sound like the "gurus" in your industry.
+Your voice is your brand's superpower; don't hide behind corporate speak or try to sound like the "gurus" in your industry.
 The most magnetic brands sound like real humans.

-What your audit results actually ,mean
+What your audit results actually mean

 And here's what they're unconsciously thinking: